 In the case of the yellowfin stock, the fishing mortality is constrained by controls primarily intended to limit fishing mortality on bigeye tuna.
 The assessment showed that the yellowfin stock was slightly overfished moving to fully exploited state.
-This amounts to some evidence that the harvest strategy has been working and is achieving its objectives, meeting SG80.
+There is a TAC, but catches have exceeded it in recent years and overfishing has been occurring, although biomass has been estimated above the MSY level.
+Overall, fishing mortality has been constrained which amounts to some evidence that the harvest strategy has been working and is achieving its objectives, meeting SG80.

 The approach to management appears somewhat ponderous and evidence that it will continue to work is limited, preventing a higher score.
 The system requires re-evaluation and resetting the TAC through Commission recommendations which must be accepted by the contracting parties on each occasion.
 There is no pre-agreement on how to react to stock changes (picked up by PI 1.2.2 below) and stock assessments required to evaluate management performance are not frequent given the stock is heavily exploited.
-The next stock assessment for yellowfin is tentatively planned for 2021 which suggests the re-evaluation of management performance is around every 4-5 years.
+However, the stock assessment was brought forward from 2021 to 2019 in recognition of this, so the re-evaluation of management performance has been around every 3 years recently.

-The most recent evaluation of the stock status was unable to confirm the current expectations, and more broadly, the harvest strategy has only been developed in fairly narrow terms (total catch) and has not yet considered the wider context of the fishery through (for example) management strategy evaluations, so SG100 is not met.
+More broadly, the harvest strategy has only been developed in fairly narrow terms (total catch) and has not yet considered the wider context of the fishery through (for example) management strategy evaluations, so SG100 is not met.